GravityPDF/gravity-pdf-documentation/docs/v6/extensions/reports-for-gfchart-add-on.md

 1. GFChart Survey Customiser (control chart segment colours and order)

 :::info
-GFChart Image Charts does not currently support the Charting vs Time or DIY extensions.
+GFChart Image Charts does not currently support the GFChart Charting vs Time, GravityView, or DIY add-ons.
 If this is a feature you're interested in, [contact GFChart and let them know](https://gfchart.com/support/?ref=24).
 :::

 ## Setup GFChart